EpsilonTal/mock-api/README.md

 ## Build A Mock API

-After uploading the application to the cloud, you can setup a new mock api.
+When your mock-api application is running, you can start using it and set up a new config.

 ### Request
 `POST` request to `https://<host>/mockConfig`